Jace Peterson Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.85 team ERA ranks sixth across all league pitching staffs.
+- The Padres' 3.82 team ERA ranks sixth among all league pitching staffs.

-- Padres pitchers combine to allow 137 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Padres pitchers combine to give up the 10th-fewest home runs in baseball (137 total, 1.1 per game).

+- Waldron will make his first start of the season for the Padres.

 © 2023 Data Skrive.
 All rights reserved.